hyperflask/sqlorm/docs/sessions-and-transactions.md

     # rollback
 ```

-> [!IMPORTANT]
+> [!WARNING]
-> sqlorm does not assume anything regarding thread safety.
-However, session contexts are scoped to each thread using thread locals.
+> Session contexts are scoped to threads using thread locals.
 > This means that using drivers which are not thread-safe (like sqlite) is not an issue as long as you are using the engine
 > to start sessions.
 Doing `with engine.session()` and `with engine:` in different threads will start different sessions.